-But you may be wondering how to build a good resume for traveling assignments.
+How to build a good resume for traveling assignments

 Have no fear, a resume for a traveling OT is very similar to that of one for an occupational therapist who wishes to work for one clinic, hospital or healthcare facility in one place.
 There is a slight twist for the traveling OT resume, though: you need to show your flexibility and your ability to handle change on a long-term basis.

 One of the easiest changes you can – and should – make to your OT resume is to change your objective to one that states that you’re looking to work as a traveling OT.
 Be sure to place this at the top of your resume, immediately below your name, address and contact information.